-Enshrined in the Constitution 100 years ago, women’s right to vote shattered barriers for future generations.
+Enshrined in the Constitution just over 100 years ago, women’s right to vote shattered barriers for future generations.
 The power of choice, however, still eludes women trying to stay well while working.

 Shouldering remote work duties while being caregivers, surrogate teachers, and household managers, women in today’s workplace balance a mountain of stress.
 Health-related gender biases are so common, they have shockingly become accepted customs.